datamachine/telex/README.md

 # Telex
 A Telegram Bot based on plugins.

-This bot uses tg and tgl C libraries for its bindings, and we have been contributing our python bindings as we work through it.
+This bot uses tg and twx C libraries for its bindings, and we have been contributing our python bindings as we work through it.

 Everything is being written for Python 3.4 currently.
 Everything works in a virtualenv installed and sourced in the launch script.